AstraLabuce/aquainfra-usecase-Daugava/README.md

 ## OGC processes

-It is possible to install the functionality, or parts of it, as OGC processing services using pygeoapi.
-That way, they can be called via http.
+It is possible to install the functionality, or parts of it, as OGC API Processes using pygeoapi.
+That way, they can be called via HTTP.

 The `<name>.py` files in this repository contain the python modules that act as wrapper to the functionality in the `<name>.R` functions, and the `<name>.json`